austinche/sidejob/README.md

     * Therefore, Sidekiq's jids are not unique
 * Jobs have a queue and class name
 * Jobs have any number of input and output ports
-* A job can have any number of child jobs
+* A job can have any number of named child jobs
 * Each job has at most one parent job
 * Jobs can store any JSON encoded object in its internal state